scottmk/ti4-reference/snippets/planets/ds/domna.md

 :ti4-planets-resources-2: :ti4-planets-influence-1: :ti4-planets-hazardous: __|__ Nebula

+*Buried deep in the heart of a stellar nursery, many vessels lost in the surrounding space have been found across the galaxy without explanation.*

+---

 #### Fractal Gate

 You may exhaust this card at the end of your turn to remove 1 of your ships from the game board and place that unit in an adjacent system that does not contain another player's ships.

 <sup><sub>Note: Place means ignore all anomaly restrictions.
 Transport is not possible with placing</sub></sup>

+*Craft lost in nearby space have been known to turn up halfway across the galaxy, without explanation.*